Johannes Høsflot Klæbo is a cross-country skier and celebrity figure here in Norway. Let’s meet the man behind the eye-catching social media profiles.

 The Norwegian clearly has a visual appeal, his face can be seen in shop windows, on billboards, and in magazine advertisements across Norway.
 Klæbo is the face of Hufs, a Norwegian hair product.

-One day, Johannes Høsflot Klæbo’s name could be right up there with other great Norwegian winter athletes of years gone by: Petter Northug, Marit Bjørgen, and Ole Einar Bjørndalen.
+Johannes Høsflot Klæbo’s name should end up there with other great Norwegian winter athletes of years gone by: Petter Northug, Marit Bjørgen, and Ole Einar Bjørndalen.
 I will follow his progress with intrigue.

 Nice article Mathew.
 I’ve lived in Tromsø, for 5 years and in that time learnt to ski so love watching how effortless the Norwegians make it look.
 Klæbo is in a different class of course and it’s great watching him take it to a higher level.